[Image1][English/Japanese]There are many foreign tourists who come to Japan and take the train from the airp

 There are many other things that international students are surprised to hear on the train.
 I will continue to introduce them in the next article.

-Many people come to Japan and take the train from the airport.
-However, Japan trains have unique rules and systems, which can be very complicated for those who are not used to them.
-This time, I will introduce such a Japan train.
+When you come to Japan, many people take the train from the airport.
+However, Japanese trains have unique rules and systems that can be very confusing if you are not used to them.
+This time, I will introduce the Japanese train system.

-Music plays when you get off the train and get on it.
-Did you know that the music is different for each station?
-For example, Ueno Station, famous for its cherry blossoms, plays the melody of a song called "Sakura", and Takadanobaba Station plays the theme song of the anime "Astro Boy" by famous manga artist Osamu Tezuka.
-By the way, in Hachioji, where our school is located, a nursery rhyme called "Yuyake Koyake" is played.
-Please ask when you get on the train.
+Music plays when you board or get off the train.
+Did you know each station has its own melody?
+For example, Ueno Station, famous for cherry blossoms, plays the melody of the song "Sakura," while Takadanobaba Station plays the theme from the anime "Astro Boy" by the famous manga artist Osamu Tezuka.
+Incidentally, Hachioji, where our school is located, plays the children's song "Yuuyake Koyake."
+Try listening for it when you ride the train.

-There are many other things that surprise international students on the train.
-We will continue to introduce it next time.
+There are many other things that surprise international students on trains.
+I will introduce more in the next article.

 This text has been automatically translated.